Skip to Main Content

 The more premature a baby is at birth, the higher the risk for serious and long-term health problems, and, in some cases, death.

 The majority of premature births are spontaneous, meaning they are unexpected and unplanned.
-Less frequently, preterm deliveries are planned due to a known medical problem or complication in the pregnant person, placenta, or fetus, such as an infection or preeclampsia.
+Less frequently, preterm deliveries are planned due to a known medical problem or complication in the pregnant woman, placenta, or fetus, such as an infection or preeclampsia.
 In these cases, a health care provider may induce early labor or perform a C-section delivery.

 What are the risk factors for premature birth?